Become an ASA Volunteer

 Social Responsibility Committee

-The ASA social responsibility committee advises the ASA board of directors and staff on strategies to help educate member companies about the benefits of social responsibility and to encourage the adoption of social responsibility programs.
+The ASA social responsibility committee advises the ASA board of directors and staff on strategies to help educate member companies about the benefits of social responsibility, encourage the adoption of social responsibility programs, and maximize the opportunities for giving back at ASA Cares Live at Staffing World.
 The committee serves as a forum for the exchange of ideas among committee members in support of the association’s social responsibility goals and strategies.

 Staff Liaison: Megan Sweeney, Director, Public Relations